 - I have a genetic disorder called Factor 5 that can cause life-threatening blood clots.
 Thank goodness I found out through genetic testing - now I take natural blood thinners daily including Vitamin E, Turmeric and NutraSea Fish Oil.

 - I almost died scuba diving in Cozumel, Mexico, when my equipment failed.
 It was scary in the moment, though it spurned me on to dive 5 oceans.
 My depth record is 173 feet.
 Dolphins and seals are incredibly fun to play with, while sharks, eels and stingrays are my dive companions.

 - I was arrested at a rally for GMO awareness in my Fish-Tomato costume in 1999.
-I jumped up on a checkout counter and started yelling that we all deserved to know if GMO’s are in our food.
+I had jumped up on a check-out counter and started yelling that we all deserved to know if GMOs are in our food.

-- I despise the taste of cayenne or hot peppers, yet adore the heat of horseradish and ginger.
-My husband Alan says I eat more ginger than any human alive.
+- I despise the taste of cayenne and hot peppers, yet adore the heat of horseradish and ginger.
+My husband, Alan, says I eat more ginger than any human alive.

 - At home, I only eat off handmade pottery because many people in my family are potters.
 Look for all the ceramic art in my food photos.
 My mom’s pottery is featured on page 324 of Meals That Heal Inflammation, and on pages 208 and 217 of Slimming Meals That Heal.

 - I hated cross-country running as a kid.
 I was once so far behind in a school race, that I faked falling into a huge mud puddle on the course and limped across the finish line covered head to toe in mud - just to avoid admitting I was dead last!
 It turns out that I have a gene variation called NOS3 T/T that reduces my exercise tolerance.
 Now that I take Nitric Oxide support, my ability to exercise has gone through the roof!

 - I adore food facts and often pin up research papers in the bathroom to memorize facts before breakfast.